openxthinking/changelogs/bullet.md

 #### Fixed
 - A bug where the placeholder didn't show up in footer
-- A bug where the link wasn't showing in noticer
 - Better indentation
 - Size select error
 - More bug fixes